Cimpress-MCP/Tiger-HAL/README.md

 ## What It Is

 Tiger.Hal is an ASP.NET Core library for defining declarative transformations from values to their HAL+JSON representation.
-It allows these transfomed values to be served when a client includes the content type `application/hal+json` in a request's `Accepts` header.
-This library conforms to a convervative subset of the JSON Hypertext Application Language [draft specification][].
+It allows these transformed values to be served when a client includes the content type `application/hal+json` in a request's `Accepts` header.
+This library conforms to a conservative subset of the JSON Hypertext Application Language [draft specification][].

 [draft specification]: https://tools.ietf.org/html/draft-kelly-json-hal-08